Skip to main content

 TFSA pitfall

-Treated as a foreign grantor trust by the IRS — Form 3520 / 3520-A. We flag this before you contribute, and file when you have.
+Treated as a foreign grantor trust by the IRS — Form 3520 / 3520-A. We flag this before you contribute, and prepare the filing when you have.

 03